 On Saturday mornings just outside the walls, you have of course your outdoor open market, full of fresh fish, cheese and produce.
 This lady below proudly displays her Njeguši sir (cheese)❤️.
 This cheese is kept for 3 months in a cold and dry place before serving.
-Special taste and aroma comes from the wooden barrel where the cheese is kept, called a “kaca”.
+Unique taste and aroma come from the wooden barrel where the cheese is held, called a “kaca”.

 Just outside the walls, only a 5-minute walk away you have a small shopping centre.
 This is the “nerve centre” of the town.
 It’s where you’ll find the activity of everyday life.
-You have your grocery market, a daycare, beauty salons, banks and much more, all compact in this little mall.
-This is as well where we found our fitness gym that became part of our daily routine.
+You have your grocery market, a daycare, beauty salons, banks and much more.
+This is where we found our fitness gym that became part of our daily routine.
 Beware, the temperature in the gym here is 20 degrees Celsius!
 You don’t need to work hard to bring on a sweat! 🥵

 Montenegrin food 🍽

-This is all good, but what I want to get your attention on is this- there is almost no pastries here.
-Yes, there are some, but I don’t think we ever got asked, “would you like a dessert?”
+This is all good, but what I want to get your attention on is this- there are almost no pastries here.
+Yes, there are some, but I don’t think we ever got asked, “Would you like a dessert?”
 Pastries are around but not to the same degree as in other European countries.
 No reason for us to gain any weight here. ♎️

 I have to share this little story… so one morning this week we went out for breakfast.
 We were graving a bit for something sweet, so we were on the hunt for a croissant or a muffin… we finally sat down at the “City Restaurant” which I mentioned above and ordered breakfast.
 On the menu, they had what was called “sweet breakfast” so we thought here is our chance to get our sweet fix for the month.
 Bernard ordered pancakes.